cmeiklejohn/shafty/README.md

 Derive a behaviour from an event, or generate a receiver to watch a particular DOM element, such as an input field.

+## Incomplete

+* Figure out how to properly perform the multi-arity lift, and replace the examples.
+* Add a requests! function for taking a series of web requests and returning web responses.

 ## References

 * Elliott, [_Push-Pull Functional Reactive Programming_](http://dl.acm.org/citation.cfm?id=1596643)